 Michigan governor defends cabinet members charged in Flint

-In this March 17, 2016 file photo, Michigan Gov. Rick Snyder testifies before a House Oversight and Government Reform Committee hearing in Washington connected to the Flint drinking water crisis.
-With two of his own cabinet members facing unprecedented manslaughter or other charges related to a deadly Legionnaires' disease outbreak that some experts have linked to the municipal water, Snyder is keeping them on the job and defending their names despite calls for their removal.
+Now, with two of his own cabinet members facing unprecedented manslaughter or other charges related to a deadly Legionnaires' disease outbreak that some experts have linked to the municipal water, a more defiant Snyder is keeping them on the job and publicly and privately defending their names despite calls for their removal.
+He referred to Health and Human Services Director Nick Lyon as a "strong leader."

 Add your comments below